Universality Laws for High-Dimensional Learning with Random Features: A Central Limit Theorem for the Feature Model

 for some $\BP = \mathcal{O}(p^{1/8 - \gamma})$ and $\gamma > 0$.
 Moreover,

 Note that, for the random feature vectors considered in this paper [see Assumption~\ref{a:feature} and the admissible condition in \eref{def_setA1}], the upper bound $\BP$ can actually be as small as $\polylog p$, and the spectral norm $\norm{\fmtx}$ can be set to be of $\mathcal{O}(1)$.
 However, since we believe that the central limit theorem could be of independent interest in other problems beyond this paper, we are going to prove it under the more relaxed assumption in \eref{BP}.
-We also note that a similar CLT result was established in a recent work \cite{Goldt2020Gaussian}.
-Our results differ and complement each other in number of ways: (1) In terms of proof techniques, we use Stein's method \cite{stein1972bound,barbour2005introduction} to establish the central limit theorem, while \cite{Goldt2020Gaussian} is based on Lindeberg's approach.
-(2) Theorem \ref{thm:CLT_general} in the current paper holds when the random feature matrix $\fmtx$ satisfies $\fvec_{i}^{\T}\fvec_{j}= \mathcal{O}(p^{-3/8-\gamma})$ for $i\neq j$ [c.f. \eqref{eq:BP}], which implies that $\sum_{i\neq j}(\fvec_{i}^{\T}\fvec_{j})^4 = \mathcal{O}(p^{1/2-4\gamma})$.
-This regime is not covered by \cite[Theorem 2]{Goldt2020Gaussian}, which requires that $\sum_{i\neq j}(\fvec_{i}^{\T}\fvec_{j})^4 = \mathcal{O}(1)$.

 \begin{thm} Suppose that the feature vectors satisfy \eref{BP} and \eref{fnorm}, and the activation function $\sigma(x)$ satisfies the conditions in Assumption~\ref{a:kernel}.
 Let $\set{\btest_p(x; s)}$ be a sequence of two-dimensional test functions that are differentiable with respect to $x$.
 Moreover, for each $p$,